 Mentor: Ooh I just received an email back from Dr. Tram.
 He agreed to present at the conference.
 His ideas are so innovative.
 I want to make sure you meet him.
-I have to quick run to my next meeting.
+I have to quickly run to my next meeting.
 What were you saying before?

-Mentee: Dr. Jahns is really excited about our ideas for collaborating.
-He and I thought of a few ways to integrate our projects and even generated some ideas about the grant proposal you and I discussed -
+Mentee: Dr. Jahns is really excited about our idea for the grant.
+He and I thought of a few suggestions on how to integrate our projects -

-Mentor: [Interrupting] That's great but we already decided our approach at the lab meeting two weeks ago.
-I've discussed these ideas with Dr. Jahns before and didn't agree with this approach.
-It doesn't make sense.
+Mentor: [Interrupting] That's great but we already decided on our approach at the lab meeting two weeks ago.
+I already know what he has to say about it and it doesn't make any sense to change it.